kcyu2014/gpu-monitor/README.md

 # GPU Monitor

+### About this fork

+This is a fork used by the [MLO](https://mlo.epfl.ch/) lab.
+We only adapt some of the script to our architecture and try to stick with the original.
+We try to rebase on the upstream as often as possible.
+We keep track of the changes we introduced:

+- auto detection of iccluster nodes in `index.php`
+- docker deployment in `docker/`

+Orignal README below.

+---

 This is a tool intended to monitor the GPU usage on the various GPU-servers at the LIP6 Lab, UPMC, Paris.
 This code has been written with the "quickest and dirtiest" principle in mind, it is absolutely awful, please do not read it :persevere:

 The principle is as follows.
 A bunch of Bash / Python scripts runs regularly `nvidia-smi` and `ps` to extract data and sends them to my `public_html` space.
 Each time someone wants to see the status of the GPUs, the page `index.php` reads the latest data files for each server and displays those.